HeartStone: the parish of Sacred Heart & St John Stone, Ainsdale

 Social Life is also a good way for people’s spiritual life to be helped: good company and laughter helps!
-The Sacred Heart Hall is good outreach for the local community as well as parishioners, and a Coffee and Chat afternoon takes place from 2pm on the last Monday of every month (including Bank Holidays).
+The Sacred Heart Hall is good outreach for the local community as well as parishioners, and a Coffee and Chat afternoon takes place from 2pm on the first Monday of every month (including Bank Holidays).

 The Elderly are only some of those who might suffer from loneliness among us…how do we reach out in visiting, becoming a dementia friendly parish?
-Our SVP team hold regular afternoon get-togethers (sometimes with lunch, sometimes with afternoon tea), in St John Stone’s hall.
-These are advertised in our newsletter.

 Outreach in our Personal Faith

 “Outreach” includes also how committed parishioners relate to each other, not just reaching out to people outside parish life.
 How do we grow in confidence to open out to others : those we do not yet know – to the “other” church we do not yet join at all – to be able to share what mass and the faith means to us – to relax and be real with each other in ways that overcome the fears that we will be seen as imperfect Catholics: everybody is!
 People who have already joined in a Living Christ Retreat meet in group sharing through Growing in Faith Together (GIFT) and this is also a big help.